Forward utility and market adjustments in relative investment-consumption games of many players: Proof of Theorem

-By inspection it is clear that $\pi^*$ is a $\cF_0^{\textrm{MF}}$-measurable RV which is independent of time and is well defined as long as $\overline{\sigma\pi}$ is finite.
-At the same time the derivation of the closed form of the optimal consumption needs further investigation.
+By inspection, it is clear that $\pi^*$ is a $\cF_0^{\textrm{MF}}$-measurable RV which is independent of time and is well defined as long as $\overline{\sigma\pi}$ is finite.
+The derivation of the closed form of the optimal consumption needs further work and is carried out further below.

 \emph{Step 2.
-The optimality of the strategy.} The argument is similar to that in \cite{platonov2020forward}.
+The optimality of the strategy.} In contrast to the $n$-player optimisation the mean field game is defined with reference to a pair of average processes $\overline X_t$ and $\overline \Gamma_t$ against which the equilibrium is defined through a fixed-point stationarity identity.
+We provide a verification procedure similar to that in \cite[Proof of Theo.~2]{platonov2021forward-published}.
 The original constant strategy $\pi$ is a MF-equilibrium if and only if for all $t\geqs 0,~\bP$-a.s.